 Salary Information for Tech Program Grads

 Your salary will depend on your position and the region in which you are employed.
-According to the U.S. Bureau of Labor Statistics (BLS), the average annual salary for computer programmers was $85,180, as of May 2016.
-Their job growth, from 2014-2024, was projected to decline at a rate of 8% due to outsourcing of jobs overseas.
+According to the U.S. Bureau of Labor Statistics (BLS), the average annual salary for computer programmers was $89,580, as of May 2018.
+Jobs, however, are projected to decline at a rate of 7%, from 2018-2028, due to outsourcing of jobs overseas.

 Adult learners have certificate programs, undergraduate and graduate degrees, and standalone courses to turn to when endeavoring to expand their knowledge of technology and prepare for several lucrative careers.